junesirius/junesirius.github.io/_posts/Supernatural/2024-09-23-SPN-French-mistake-corrected.md

 Jensen buries himself in acting and experimenting with whatever new spells he can find.
 He has been to all the oldest archaeological sites, looking for mysterious drawings and languages no one can recognize.
 His house can be used as the shooting set for the Man of Letters bunker library just as is.
 He probably knows more about any ancient language than any other human being on Earth.

 But nothing helps.
 Angels didn't come.
-The dead remain dead.
+The dead remains dead.

 Jensen has moved the ring from the left ring finger to the right ring finger.
 Some closest friends noticed.
 Their look would fall on the ring finger, shoot him a questioning look, receive a "don't ask" look in return, and look away with a sigh.